Editor’s note: This story was previously published in April 2017. It has since been updated and republished.

 That burden hit Hudbay Minerals, too.
 The thing is, many of Hudbay’s peers couldn’t carry on, and HBM was able to tough it out. both base and precious metals became hit or miss.
 But within two years, commodities were decidedly a bearish opportunity.
 Not surprisingly, mining stocks took an absolute beating.
 After all, what point was there to buy into a company where the selling price of its products was below the production cost?

-Analysts are improving their estimates on HudBay’s operational results, and the future looks bright.
+Analysts are improving their estimates on HudBay’s operational results.
+They’re looking for HBM stock eventually to see $10, and the future looks bright.
 This is a $7 stock, so there’s still plenty of volatility, but HBM still represents one of the more attractive mining stocks to buy right now.

 Just like commodities, the energy market is a hazardous place to ply your trade.
 One day, you’re on top of the world.
 The next, you’re struggling to make ends meet.